Mohammedmassod/EmployeeLeaveManagent/README.md

 ## To Configure For Local Use

-- Clone Repository To Local Computer
-- Open Project in Visual Studio
-- Edit "DefaultConnection" to point to preferred database
-- Open Package Console Manager and run the command "Update-Database"
-- When completed, Run Website in Visual Studio to seed default Admin User
-- Login as admin user using: Username: admin@localhost.com | Password: Password1234!
+- Login as admin user using: Username: admin@mohammed.com | Password: Admin@123

 ## Design Diagram